 Introducing the beverage sector

-The European non alcoholic beverages industry comprises a wide variety of soft drinks formats from carbonated drinks, squashes and nectars through to energy and sports drinks.
+The European soft drinks industry comprises a wide variety of soft drinks formats from carbonated drinks and squashes through to energy and sports drinks.

 The industry offers a range of choice for every palate and occasion.
 This includes different flavours, packaging formats and sizes from single servings through to larger sizes for sharing.
-It also includes a full range of no- and low-calorie products which now account for up to 30% of soft drinks sales in many European markets Europe today.
+It also includes a full range of no- and low-calorie products which now account for up to 30% of soft drinks sales in many European markets.

-Soft drinks contribute around 3% of calories to the average daily diet in Europe.
+Soft drinks contribute less than 3% of calories to the average daily diet in Europe.